sayalishukla/WebCrawl/Readme.md

 ## Design
-- Take list URL form File for Feb 2020
+- Take list URL form File for May 2020
 - If contents in url have keywords
     - covid19 or covid-19 coronavirus or Covid19 or Covid-19 or Coronavirus or COVID19
 - Then search for keywords